SK-EID/smart-id-java-client/README.md

 ## Request Parameters

-The request parameters for the dynamic link certificate choice session are the same as those for the notification-based certificate choice request.
+The request parameters for the dynamic link certificate choice session are:

 * `relyingPartyUUID`: UUID of the Relying Party.
 * `relyingPartyName`: RP friendly name, one of those configured for the particular RP.
 Limited to 32 bytes in UTF-8 encoding.